Women and Children First

 Flash Panel: Understanding Dobbs

 In the hours following the historic U.S. Supreme Court decision in Dobbs v.
 Jackson Women’s Health Organization, the de Nicola Center hosted a virtual panel of experts to discuss the implications of the decision and the path forward in caring for women, children, and their families.
-Panelists include O. Carter Snead (Notre Dame Law School), Heather G. Hacker (Hacker Stephens LLP), Diane Desierto (Notre Dame Law School), Sherif Girgis (Notre Dame Law School), and Mary Hallan FioRito (de Nicola Center for Ethics and Culture).
+Panelists included O. Carter Snead (Notre Dame Law School), Heather G. Hacker (Hacker Stephens LLP), Diane Desierto (Notre Dame Law School), Sherif Girgis (Notre Dame Law School), and Mary Hallan FioRito (de Nicola Center for Ethics and Culture).
 Full recording here.

 Flash Panel: The Leak, the Supreme Court, and the Future of Abortion in America